Vorticode/solarite/docs/index.md

 document.body.append(new MyComponent());
 ```

-JavaScript veterans will realize that other than the `r()` function, this is highly similar to one might create vanilla JavaScript web components.
-This is by design.

 Alternatively, instead of instantiating the element in JavaScript, we could can instantiate the element directly from html:

 ```html
 <my-component></my-component>
 ```

+JavaScript veterans will realize that other than the `r()` function, this is highly similar to one might create vanilla JavaScript web components.
+This is by design!

-A JetBrains IDE like [WebStorm](https://www.jetbrains.com/webstorm/), [PhpStorm](https://www.jetbrains.com/phpstorm/), or [IDEA](https://www.jetbrains.com/idea/) will syntax highlight the html template strings.
+Tip:  A JetBrains IDE like [WebStorm](https://www.jetbrains.com/webstorm/), [PhpStorm](https://www.jetbrains.com/phpstorm/), or [IDEA](https://www.jetbrains.com/idea/) will syntax highlight the html template strings.

 ### render() and r()

 The `r` function, when used as part of a [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) , converts the html and embedded expressions into a `Template`, which is an internal data structure used by Solarite to store processed html and expressions.
 The call to `r(this)` then renders that `Template` to the web component.
-You can think of this like assigning to the browser's built-in `this.outerHTML` property, except it's much faster because only the changed elements are replaced, instead of all nodes.
+You can think of this like assigning to the browser's built-in `this.outerHTML` property, except updates are much faster because only the changed elements are replaced, instead of all nodes.

 Unlike other frameworks Solarite does not re-render automatically when data changes, so you should call the render() function manually as needed.
 This is a deliberate design choice to reduce "magic," since in some cases you may want to update internal data without rendering.

 Wrapping the web component's html in its tag name is optional.
-But without it you then must set any attributes on your web component some other way.
+But without it you then must set any attributes on your web component manually.

 ```javascript
 import {r} from './dist/Solarite.js';